sirisian/ecmascript-types/primitivemetadata.md

 			return false;
 		if (constraint.exclusiveMaximum != null && fge(value, constraint.exclusiveMaximum))
 			return false;
+		// `value == 0` is true for -0 as well, which is also a zero divisor. if (constraint.nonZero && value == 0)
+			return false;
 		return true;
 	}

 	// Bounds live in the value's own unit space.
-When another meta type's conversion scales the value by `factor`, the bounds scale identically. rescale(constraint: NumberBounds, factor: float64): NumberBounds {
+When another meta type's conversion scales the value by `factor`, the bounds scale identically.
+A non-zero factor maps non-zero values to non-zero values, so `nonZero` carries through unchanged. rescale(constraint: NumberBounds, factor: float64): NumberBounds {
 		return scalarMulNumberBounds(constraint, factor);
 	}